wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

    Consul written in the <a target="_blank" href="https://wilsonmar.github.io/golang/">Go programming language</a>.
 The GUI is in JavaScript with Handlebars templating, SCSS, and Gherkin.

-   Initiated in 2014, it has garnered nearly 25,000 stars, with over a million downloads monthly.
+   Initiated in 2014, this repo has garnered nearly 25,000 stars, with over a million downloads monthly.

    <a name="OneConsulAgent"></a>

    ### One Agent as Client or Server

-   PROTIP: The Consul executable binary is designed to run either as a local long-running <strong>daemon</strong> or in <strong>server mode</strong>.
-See install instructions below for each operating system: macOS, Linux, Windows.
+   PROTIP: The Consul executable binary is designed to run either as a local long-running client <strong>daemon</strong> or in <strong>server mode</strong>.
+   See install instructions below for each operating system: macOS, Linux, Windows (x86 and ARM).

-   Consul can be controlled using:
+   Work with the Consul Agent using:
    * <a href="#CLI-commands">CLI</a> (Command Line Interface) on Terminal sessions
    * API calls from within a custom program (written in Go, etc.)
    * <a href="#ConsulWebGUI">GUI</a> (Graphic User Interface) on an internet browser such as Google Chrome